 - similar to the radiograph, lesions are often demonstrated as predominantly lytic

-- internal matrix mineralisation is better appreciated on CT
+- internal matrix mineralization is better appreciated on CT

 MRI features tend to be non-specific and often overestimate the lesion 9: